 Winter is not over yet.
 Make sure that your car is ready to take on the snow, ice, and cold.

 It is more difficult for a battery to function in cold weather.
 Perform a volt test on your battery to make sure it is strong enough to get you through the remaining months of winter.
 The last thing you want is to get stuck somewhere in the cold with a car that won’t start.
-(This is the fastest way to remove snow from your car.)
+Make sure you know which 15 things you should never leave in your car.

 Antifreeze, also known as coolant, is essential for your engine in the winter.
 It works to keep it from freezing.
 Always make sure that your coolant levels are high and that there aren’t any leaks where your coolant might be draining from.